dime-coin/electrum-docs/merchant.rst

-How to accept Bitcoin on a website using Electrum
+How to Accept Dimecoin on a Website using Electrum-Dime
 =================================================

-This tutorial will show you how to accept Bitcoin on a website with SSL signed payment requests, according to BIP-70_.
-The docs are updated for Electrum 4.0 (currently in development_).
+This tutorial will show you how to accept Dimecoin on a website with SSL signed payment requests, according to BIP-70_.
+The docs are updated for Electrum-Dime 1.0 (currently in development_).

 .. _BIP-70:
     https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki